rnicoll/cate/README.md

 however it should work with any Bitcoin Core 0.9 derived client.
 These is a good discussion on the theory underlying this at https://en.bitcoin.it/wiki/Atomic_cross-chain_trading

-WARNING: Currently Bitcoin Core and Dogecoin Core DO NOT support transaction replacement, which is required for CATE to work properly.
-I'm going to look at what's holding back that support, however until it is in place DO NOT use CATE for main net transactions.
+NOTE: Currently Bitcoin Core and Dogecoin Core test networks DO NOT support transaction replacement, which is required for CATE to work properly.
+This does work on the respective main nets, and a patch is coming for the test networks.

 Please also note that CATE does not yet actually prompt the user to confirm the transaction suggested by the originating user.